 Galen G. Weston named CP's Business Newsmaker of the Year for 2013

-Domenic Pilla, president and CEO of Shoppers Drug Mart Corporation, left, and Galen G. Weston, executive chairman of Loblaw; right, answer questions from the media at a press conference in Toronto on Monday, July 15, 2013.
-The Canadian Press/Michelle Si
+Domenic Pilla, president and CEO of Shoppers Drug Mart Corporation, left, and Galen G. Weston, executive chairman of Loblaw; right, in Toronto on July 15, 2013.
+(Michelle Si / The Canadian Press)

 Published Monday, December 30, 2013 10:04AM EST

 Last Updated Monday, December 30, 2013 1:10PM EST

 TORONTO -- He's been a familiar face to Canadians for years -- approachable, friendly, and asking them to come shop at his family's grocery stores.